pyranid/pyranid/README.md

 * [`Locale`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html) (IETF BCP 47 "language tag" format)
 * [`Currency`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Currency.html)

+Temporal result-set mapping uses JDBC `ResultSetMetaData` for the returned column.
+Zone-less `TIMESTAMP` values are wall-clock values; when mapping them to `Instant`, `OffsetDateTime`, `ZonedDateTime`, or `Date`, Pyranid interprets that wall clock in `Database.Builder::timeZone(...)`.
+Mapping a zone-less `TIMESTAMP` to `LocalDateTime` keeps the wall clock unchanged. `TIMESTAMP WITH TIME ZONE` values already identify an instant; mapping to `Instant` preserves that instant, and mapping to `ZonedDateTime` represents it in the configured `timeZone(...)`.

-Temporal result-set mapping preserves the fractional-second precision returned by your JDBC driver; Pyranid does not round or truncate `Instant`, `OffsetDateTime`, or `ZonedDateTime` values to milliseconds.
+Pyranid preserves the fractional-second precision returned by your JDBC driver; it does not round or truncate `Instant`, `OffsetDateTime`, or `ZonedDateTime` values to milliseconds.
 The maximum precision is still determined by the database column and driver (for example, PostgreSQL timestamps are stored at microsecond precision).

 ### Custom Mapping